madron/esphome-ocpp/README.md

   site:
     phases: 3
     voltage: 230
+    grid:
       max_power: 10000
       max_phase_imbalance: 6000
-    grid_power:
+      power:
         total: grid_power_total
 ```

-On a three-phase site, `grid_power.total` can be used when the meter only
+On a three-phase site, `grid.power.total` can be used when the meter only
 reports aggregate site power.
 In that mode, the component estimates per-phase
 site load by dividing the total measured power by `3`.
 Phase imbalance limits
 remain operational, but they are calculated from this estimate instead of real